tetrasurfaces/KappashaOS/greenpaper.md

 - **Humanity**: See color as safety (high-vis, exhaustion detection), not profiling.
 Trees as compute, cost 1% entropy. ~esc non-fungible.
 Tendon/gaze <20%/30s, revocable.

 ## 3. ~esc Non-Fungible Tokens
+~esc (Tilde Esc) is one Breath
+(~),
-~esc (Tilda Esc) is one Breath (~), non-divisible, tied to jit_hook.sol.
-Esc = WEI: atomic unit, one action, one wave. ~esc = ETH: bundle of breaths, scalable value.
+non-divisible, tied to jit_hook.sol.
+Esc = WEI: atomic unit, one action, one wave.
+~esc = ETH: bundle of breaths, scalable value.
 Inspired by *The Fifth Element*—~ is love, a quick wave at lightspeed, no pleasantries.
 Used for liquidity, hedging, tree planting.
 One action, one Breath, one tree.
 No decimals, no MEV.

 ## 4. Palindromic Hash (0GROK0)
 0GROK0 is a 6-byte palindromic hash (0-G-R-O-K-0), zero-centered for mirror consensus.
 Scales to 6 billion nodes, subsecond.
 Used in jit_hook.sol, grokcall.rs, rainkey_v2.rs.